Pat Saward: International

 He played at an international level for the Republic of Ireland, winning 18 caps.

 Managerial career

 After retiring as a player, Saward joined the youth team coaching staff at Coventry City, before becoming assistant manager to Jimmy Hill at the club.
+At Coventry he had responsibility for the youth team and was in charge as the club reached the FA Youth Cup finals in 1968 and 1970.
+He brought through many outstanding youngsters through to the first team including Willie Carr, Jeff Blockley and Dennis Mortimer.
 In July 1970, Saward was appointed manager of Brighton & Hove Albion, winning promotion to the Second Division in 1972.
 In October 1973, following a bottom placed finish and relegation back to the Third Division, Saward was sacked and replaced by Brian Clough.
 Following his spell at Brighton, Saward coached in Saudi Arabia, as well as managing Emirati club Al-Nasr.

 Later life

 After retiring he stayed in Dubai until health issues necessitated a return to the United Kingdom to be near family.
 He died in September 2002, aged 74, as a result of Bronchial pneumonia.
 He had also suffered from Alzheimer's disease.